Job Simulator: Gameplay

 Players participate in simulated jobs in a job museum run by robots resembling floating CRT computer monitors with faces.
-The jobs are represented as tongue-in-cheek approximations of real occupations: "Auto Mechanic", "Gourmet Chef", "Store Clerk" and "Office Worker".
+The jobs are represented as tongue-in-cheek approximations of real occupations: "Office Worker", "Gourmet Chef", "Store Clerk", and "Auto Mechanic".
 Accompanied by a computer character who provides exposition and instructions, players perform tasks associated with that occupation, some of them realistic and others comical.
 For example, in the "Office Worker" simulation, players engage in activities like evaluating new employees and transferring calls, but are also called upon to eat doughnuts, share photos at the water cooler, and participate in other office tasks.

 Using the motion controllers of the HTC Vive, Oculus Touch, PlayStation Move, Windows Mixed Reality headsets, Valve Index, PlayStation VR2 Sense controllers, or depending on the platform, to represent their hands, players interact with the virtual environment similarly to how they would in real life.
 Most objects within the player's reach can be interacted with - many can be picked up and manipulated, while fixed objects such as keyboards and appliances will have buttons, levers, or dials that the player can utilize.
 After completing a certain amount of tasks, the player is offered to go back to the museum or continue interacting with the environment.
 Once the player completes all four job simulations, they're offered a variety of modifiers that change the physics of the gameplay.

 The player is often afforded a large amount of creative freedom in how they complete a task.
 For example, when cooking pizza in the chef simulation, players can choose any ingredient they can reach, such as bacon, eggs, apples, or cookies to use as pizza toppings.
 When performing car repairs in the auto-mechanic simulation, players can choose what style of parts to use as replacements (for example, when replacing a flat tire, the player can choose from any of 9 available tire styles) and are allowed to perform repairs and replacements that aren't requested by the customer.
 The player is also free to mess around with the various objects in their reach, such as throwing things in trash cans or at robots, eating food lying around or taking the sunglasses off a customer.